rezkit/docs/docs/platform/dynamic-attributes/introduction-to-dynamic-attributes.md

 * Boolean
 * Section

-With the following exceptions, each **Dynamic Attribute** can hold a single value:
+With the following exceptions, each Dynamic Attribute can hold a single value:

-1. Selection **Dynamic Attribute**s can be set to allow more than one option to be selected.
+1. Selection attributes can be set to allow more than one option to be selected.
-2. Section **Dynamic Attribute**s hold no value, but instead group values for other cakes under a shared heading.
+2. Section attributes hold no value, but instead group values for other cakes under a shared heading.

 ### Enhanced **Dynamic Attribute** types

-Some of the basic types support the use of enhanced input types, allowing for powerful control to build user interfaces for managing these data.
+Some of the basic types support the use of enhanced input types, allowing for powerful control to build screens for managing these data.

 These include various ways to pick choices for a _Selection_, as well as some special-purpose inputs for _Text_.
-For example, the `transport` input allows for the collection of a multi-segemtn transport itinerary.
+For example, the `telephone` input allows for the collection of a telephone number.

+Check the [reference page](type-reference) for full details.